-As gem lovers we're interested in everything to do with gemstones, including gemology and mineralogy, the history of gems, and of course their cultural significance.
-We especially delight in the obscure corners of the gem world and nothing is too esoteric to escape our interest.
+As gem lovers, we're interested in everything to do with gemstones, including gemology and mineralogy, the history of gems, and of course their cultural significance.
+We especially delight in the obscure areas of the gemstone world and nothing is too esoteric to escape our interest.

-Recently we looked into an organization known as The Planetary Gemologists Association, based here in Thailand but with members around the world.
-Its purpose, we learned, is "to bring order and positive worldwide attention to the ancient science of Planetary Gemology, one of the 64 Asian arts that incorporate Vedic (sidereal) astrology, Ayurveda, and elite mineralogy."
-The association aims to "establish high standards of professionalism and expertise as requirements for membership, which will serve as a guarantee of integrity and excellence to the public."
+Recently we looked into an organization known as The Planetary Gemologists Association, based here in Thailand but with members all around the world.
+Its purpose, we learned, is "to bring order and positive worldwide attention to the ancient science of Planetary Gemology, one of the 64 Asian arts that incorporate Vedic (sidereal) astrology, Ayurveda and elite mineralogy".
+The association aims to "establish high standards of professionalism and expertise as requirements for membership, which will serve as a guarantee of integrity and excellence to the public".

 So we were curious about the training and certification required by the Planetary Gemologists Association.
-The association will certify you as a Planetary Gem Advisor (PGA), a professional who prescribes the use of astrological gems to clients based on their personal horoscopes.
+The association provides certification to Planetary Gem Advisors (PGA); professionals who prescribe the use of astrological gems to clients based on their personal horoscopes.
 According to the Vedic tradition, using the correct gems will enhance a person's health, wealth, power and popularity.
-However, it works by strengthening the strongest planet or planets in one's horoscope; prescribing the wrong gems, or inferior specimens of the right gems, can do significant harm to a person's life.
-So a Planetary Gem Advisor has a serious responsibility, not unlike that of a medical doctor.
+This works by strengthening the strongest planet or planets in one's horoscope; prescribing the wrong gems, or inferior specimens of the right gems, is thought to be detrimental to a person's life.
+So a Planetary Gem Advisor is considered to have a serious responsibility, not unlike that of a medical doctor.

-The Planetary Gemologists Association requires candidates to pass a 63 question exam to earn a diploma as a Planetary Gem Advisor.
+The Planetary Gemologists Association requires candidates to pass a 63 question exam to earn a Planetary Gem Advisor's diploma.
 The test is available online and the questions are multiple choice.
 Some of the questions deal with basic gemological knowledge (knowing that sapphire is corundum or that tsavorite is a garnet).
 Others require some specialized knowledge of Vedic astrology.
-Fortunately the test can be taken at your leisure and all the answers are available on the Association's website, so an hour of reading or some search engine queries should enable you to answer them.
-You must get 55 answers correct to pass.
-Then you send your completed test and a payment of $39.00 to an address in Bangkok to receive your diploma.
+Fortunately the test can be taken at one's leisure and all the answers are available on the Association's website, so an hour of reading or some search engine queries should enable the answers to be learned.
+In order to pass, 55 answers must be correct.
+Then, the completed test and a payment of $39.00 is sent to an address in Bangkok in order to receive the diploma.

 - First Published: March-24-2008